carnival-data/carnival-demo-biomedical/README.md

 cd carnival-micronaut
 sudo docker-compose build
 sudo docker-compose up
-Open a browser to http://localhost:5858
+Open a browser to http://localhost:5858 and to http://localhost:5858/patients

 To run the database test
 docker-compose -f docker-compose-test.yml up